jjdelorme/ContosoUniversity/README.md

 * [Putting it all together](#Putting-it-all-together)

 # Prerequisites
+In this step, we will be provisioning the cloud resources required for the lab.

-1. Clone this repo and change to the working directory using the following commands.
+1. [Open a new Cloud Shell](https://console.cloud.google.com/home/dashboard?cloudshell=true) from the GCP Console and clone this repo and change to the working directory using the following commands.

     ```bash
     git clone https://github.com/saltysoup/ContosoUniversity